NPLinker/nplinker-webapp/README.md

 3. The app will automatically download and process the sample dataset from [`tests/data/mock_obj_data.pkl`](https://github.com/NPLinker/nplinker-webapp/blob/main/tests/data/mock_obj_data.pkl)
 4. Start exploring the genomics-metabolomics linking features!

-This hosted version is intended only for lightweight demo purposes.
+This demo web server is intended only for lightweight demo purposes.
 For full functionality, including large-scale data processing and persistent storage, please install the application locally or via Docker as described below.

 <details>
 <summary>⚠️ Demo Limitations</summary>